 On weekends, the Inn offers an endless breakfast buffet where trust-funders and fishing guides rub elbows in the historic main dining room.
 It’s not cheap, but you’ll likely be able to skip meals for the next few days.

-Other early morning choices include Caffe Boca, the Grapevine and the 3rd Street Cafe.
+Other early morning choices include the Bakery, the Grapevine and the 3rd Street Cafe.

 There’s really only one way to do Boca Grande, and that’s by golf cart.
 Most of the village’s streets can be navigated this way.